Xahau/ledger-live/libs/ledgerjs/packages/hw-app-xah/README.md

 [Ledger Devs Discord](https://developers.ledger.com/discord-pro),
 [Developer Portal](https://developers.ledger.com/)

-## @ledgerhq/hw-app-xrp
+## @ledgerhq/hw-app-xah

-Ledger Hardware Wallet XRP JavaScript bindings.
+Ledger Hardware Wallet XAH JavaScript bindings.

 ***

 ## Are you adding Ledger support to your software wallet?

-You may be using this package to communicate with the XRP Nano App.
+You may be using this package to communicate with the XAH Nano App.

 For a smooth and quick integration: